 Module credits 20.00

 NQF Level 07

 Prerequisites Admission to exam in OBS 359.

 Contact time 3 lectures per week

 Language of tuition Module is presented in English

-Department Business Management

-Period of presentation Semester 2

 Evaluates how to strategically align, plan for and direct investments in, and governance of, processes for continuous renewal of analytic deployments in business.
 An overview of analytics in the business context will be provided that will cover: concepts of strategic and operational analytics; overview of concepts like dimensional modeling, the Model Life cycle, data mining, big data, KPIs and metrics, ERP and analytics, in-database/memory analytics; real-time analytics and data stream analysis.
 The applied decision making aspect will focus on mastering quantitative modeling tools and techniques for business decision-making and deterministic optimisation techniques.